Why come from treatment

 During your session

-The KMI series is a project, a project of realigning your body, educating your kinesthetic sense, and reclaiming your whole bodily self from the many alienating influences we have in our culture.
+The ATSI series is a project, a project of realigning your body, educating your kinesthetic sense, and reclaiming your whole bodily self from the many alienating influences we have in our culture.
 You may find that some of the following ideas are more to your liking, while others to not fit your situation – consider them all, and then take what you like.

 It is recommended that you keep a journal during the process – you may be surprised at the changes as evidenced by your sensations, dreams, attitudes, or experiences.
 Start by standing in front of a mirror, and writing down everything that you can see, think of, or feel about your body.
 Be as honest as you can, noting areas you like, ones you do not, the areas that give you pleasure, and any chronic aches or pains.
 Think back to the things that have affected your body shape and body image – accidents and surgeries, incidents and imitations, your parents and your heroes.
 Try to make an entry just after and just before each of the sessions in the series, as well as any other time you are so moved.

 Leave time for a walk before and after your session – this will give you a chance to feel the before’ and ‘after’ in your body, and in the familiar kinesthetic experience of walking.
 The walking will help you integrate the changes from the session as well, and give a chance for your head to clear before returning to the everyday absorption of driving and the rest of it.
-You could, for instance, simply park your car several blocks from the office.

 During the session, the most benefit is derived from letting your practitioner in.
 It is common to react by tightening or pulling away.
 If your practitioner is creating too much sensation with their pressure or speed, let him or her know that they should lighten up, or slow down, or get out.
 While your practitioner knows what he or she is doing, you know you the best.
 This is your session, and the best results come with your ability to stay with the work and let go with it.